 Addresses within the Sub Districts are on blocks adjacent to a residential parking district.
 Residents in Sub Districts are eligible for a residential parking permit for that district if they lack adequate alternative nearby parking facilities available to them, per Section 5-8-77 of the City Code.
-However, blocks in the Sub Districts is not eligible for posting residential parking permit restrictions.
+However, blocks in the Sub Districts are not eligible for posted residential parking permit restrictions.

 To petition for RPP changes for your block, please fill out the appropriate form:

 - Petition to Create or Expand an RPP District

 - Petition to Add, Modify, or Remove RPP Signage within a District